Kenya

 NOTE: The map shows the location of Mt Kilimanjaro, but it can be seen from very far away.

 Mara Triangle has no considerable mountains and most of it is either flat or hilly.
 It has a white car that can be found in other Kenyan National Parks.
-Most of the coverage is not within the park, but to the east of it.
+Generation 4 coverage exists there as well.

 Aberdare National Park has a grey and brown car that features a large snorkel.
 Almost all of the coverage is outside of the National Park, with only two roads within the park covered.
 The main road through the park has these rubber bands on the roof rack, which can only be found in one other National Park in Kenya.